-- 1. must be in good academic standing (cumulative GPA of 2.0 or higher) as of the end of the Spring semester; and - must have not more than two courses (6 credits) remaining for completion of their degree requirements (including courses required for minors, if any) by the end of the Spring semester preceding the graduation ceremony; and

-3. must complete and sign an Application Form for Participation in the graduation ceremony (available online), which includes a commitment to take their remaining courses and complete their degree requirements as soon as those remaining courses are offered.
+- 1. must be in good academic standing (cumulative GPA of 2.0 or higher) as of the end of the Spring semester; - must have not more than two courses (6 credits which may include any internship or courses required for minors) remaining for completion of their degree requirements by the end of the Spring semester preceding the graduation ceremony; and - 3. must complete an Application Form for Participation in the graduation ceremony (available online at graduation.aud.edu), which includes a commitment to take their remaining courses and complete their degree requirements as soon as those remaining courses are offered.